 Copyright Monsignor Lawrence E. Giblin Division One, Broome County, NY.
 All rights reserved.

-Again, I’d like to thank all the members who have paid their 2018 dues.
-Those who are in arrears please bring your dues up-to-date as soon as possible.
-These monies are needed to help with our charitable contributions and offset some of our operating costs.
-Arrears letters will be going out in April and an increased cost for dues to $40.
-Let us know of any address changes.
+Thanks to all of our members who have paid their 2019 dues.
+Those who have not yet paid, please bring your dues up to date as soon as possible.
+Arrears letters will be going out in April and an increased cost for dues thereafter is $40.00.
+These monies are necessary to make us the service organization that we are, and to offset some of our operating costs.
+Also, please let Mark Kadlecik know of any address changes.

 We are in need of someone to help with our Golf Tournament .
 The outing will be held the first weekend in August, and is our primer fundraiser for the year.

 Here is some great news!
 In the last month or so we have received 13 applications for new members.
 That has to be some kind of record.
 Please try to attend our next meeting on April 9th at 7pm for our next induction of new members.

 Without getting mushy or mentioning anyone by name, (for fear of not counting all of you), I would like to thank each and everyone for your support throughout the St. Patrick’s season.
 Weather you helped in some way or even participated in one or all the events or just spiritually offered support I thank you from the bottom of my heart.